VinylNerd/ThinkPad-T440P-OpenCore/README.md

 After doing some research I wanted to try OpenCore so that i could use Big Sur, however I also wanted to see if i could improve performance and or functionality on Catalina.

-I also wanted to try all the other T440P builds around so i have tried alot
+I also wanted to try all the other T440P builds around so i have tried alot.

 Swanux - https://github.com/swanux/t440p